openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``cross.bbclass``
 =================

-The ``cross`` class provides support for the recipes that build the cross-compilation tools.
+The :ref:`cross <ref-classes-cross>` class provides support for the recipes that build the cross-compilation tools.

 .. _ref-classes-cross-canadian: